Jesus said, “Let the little children come to me, and do not stop them, for it is to such as these that the kingdom of heaven belong.” (Matthew 19:14)

 • Read the Bible, perhaps Sunday’s readings or another favorite story.

 • Learn some hymns together and sing.

-• Instill an attitude of Celebration on Sundays.
+• Instill an attitude of celebration on Sundays.
 Let Sundays be the days of rest, just as God intended them.
-Take the day to pray together and to play together!

 Some ideas to be supportive: